etano/pre-commit-config-updater/README.md

 This library acts as a pre-commit hook configuration updater.

 If you include it in your pre-commit hook, the configuration files found within this repo will be downloaded locally.
-Thus if you track these configurations in git, then pre-commit step will fail and force a re-run with the new versions.
+Thus if you track these configurations in git, then the pre-commit step will fail and force a re-run with the new versions.

 ## Usage

-First make sure `pre-commit` is installed somewhere in your python environment:
+First make sure `pre-commit` is installed somewhere (https://pre-commit.com/#installation)

-    pip install pre-commit

 To add pre-commit hooks to your repo locally run: